 The PHA has active participation in a community based organization(s) comprised of private property and apartment owners and managers.
+The current housing list will be provided to at voucher orientation and upon request.

 The PHA will actively recruit property owners with property located outside areas of minority and poverty concentration and apply for exception payment standards if the PHA determines it is necessary to make the program more accessible in the PHA's jurisdiction.